TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Bank of America Privacy &.
 Security Comprehensive protection.
 Confident banking.

-We're committed to keeping your personal and financial information safe and secure.
+We're committed to keeping your personal and financial information protected and secure.

-**Privacy**Learn how we collect and use information. **Card security**Free Total Security Protection® on all cards. **Mobile security**Convenience, safety and security **Email fraud**Learn to recognize it in your inbox.
+**Privacy**Learn how we collect and use information. **Card security**Total Security Protection® on all cards. **Mobile security**Convenience and security **Email fraud**Learn to recognize it in your inbox.
 Suspicious email?
 Here's how to recognize and report ›› Protect your PC McAfee Internet Security

 As an Online Banking customer, you're entitled to a free year of McAfee® Internet Security ››

 Lost or stolen card?
 Report a lost or stolen card

 Be sure to notify us promptly.
-You won't be liable for any fraudulent activity ››
+You won't be liable for fraudulent activity ››

 Got questions?
 Protecting Your Information FAQs